Cluttering: speech rate calculation

 - Go back to the 5 fragments with which you (just) determined your speech rate

 - Determine the fragment with the highest and the lowest rate

 - Calculate the difference (in syllables per second) between these 2 fragments

 The variation should not exceed 3.3 syllables per second.
 If the score is higher, this may be an indicator of you cluttering.

 Once you’ve made your speech rate calculation, you’ll want to know how the outcome matches what is considered “normal” or average.
 Norms for this differ for adults, adolescents (ages around 10-20 years) and children.

 - Adults: 2.5 – 5.3 syllables per second

 - Adolescents: 2.5 – 5.5 syllables per second

 - Children: 2.5 – 5.0 syllables per second

 Scores above 5.3 syllables per second may indicate the existence of cluttering.
 However, this is not the only possible indicator of cluttering; there are much more.
-Like the variation in your speech rate.
 Always keep in mind that a speech-language therapist can help you determine whether you clutter or not.
 Take the self-test to get a first impression.